 - 1. The pay plan and pay grade for each employee; - 2.
 The job title for each employee; and - 3.
-In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.19
+In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.

-Here, Barnard was identified as a competitive area, and Elementary Teacher was determined to be the competitive level in which Employee competed.
-According to the Retention Register provided by Agency, there were thirteen (13) elementary teacher positions subject to the RIF.20 Of the thirteen positions, two (2) positions were identified to be abolished.
-Because Employee was not the only Elementary Teacher within her competitive level, she was required to compete with other employees in one round of lateral competition.
+Here, Leckie was identified as a competitive area, and Elementary Teacher was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were thirteen (13) elementary teacher positions subject to the RIF.
+Of the thirteen positions, one (1) position was identified to be abolished.
+Because Employee was not the only elementary teacher within her competitive level, she was required to compete with other employees in one round of lateral competition.